-- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report) - The components ALC\FLR.1, AVA\VAN.4 augmented for this TOE evaluation.
+- All components of the EAL 4 package including the class ASE as defined in the CC (see also part C of this report), - The components ALC_FLR.1 and AVA_VAN.4 augmented for this TOE evaluation.

 As the evaluation work performed for this certification procedure was carried out as a re-evaluation based on the certificate BSI-DSZ-CC-0965-2015, re-use of specific evaluation tasks was possible.
-The focus of this re-evaluation was on the parts of the TOE affected by the replacement of the Low Pin Count (LPC) interface with the Serial Peripheral Interface (SPI).
+The focus of this re-evaluation was on changes in the new version (v5.60.2677.00) of theTPM2.0 software, which fell into the following categories: